-- 3. The contestant is to make an oral presentation explaining his or her project.
-The oral presentation should not exceed five (5) minutes.
-This time limit does not include the time required for the judges to ask question and for the contestant to respond to the judges' questions. - 4.
-Contestants are responsible for providing their own equipment. - 5.
-The NAACP ACT-SO Program will provide electrical power and display tables. - 6.
-Contestants must submit a Science Verification Form from a qualified scientist or science teacher with an earned professional degree or license.
+- 3. The contestant is to make an oral presentation (minimum 5 minutes) This time limit does not include the time required for judges questions and contestant to responses.

+- 4. Contestants are responsible for providing their own equipment.

+- 5. The NAACP ACT-SO Program will provide electrical power and display tables.

+- 6. Contestants must submit a Science Verification Form from a qualified scientist or science teacher with an earned professional degree or license.
 This person can also serve as a coach, working closely with the student during the course of the project to ensure the accuracy of the student's research and qualifications for entry.
 Scientific Projects will be judged by the following criteria:

-- Quality of Research (40 pts)
+- Quality of Research

-- 1. Scientific Approach/Method
+- Scientific Approach/Method (20)

-- 2. Validity of Information
+- > Validity of Information (10)

-- 3. Validity of Conclusion(s)
+- Validity of Conclusion(s) (10)

-- Depth of Understanding (40 pts)
+- Depth of Understanding Oral Presentation

-- 1. Oral Presentation

-- 2. Knowledge Gained and Creativity
+- Knowledge Gained and Creativity (20)

-- 3. Thoroughness

-- 4. Individual Work
+- Thoroughness & Individual Work (20)

 - Written Report (10 pts)

 - Visual Presentation (10 pts)

-ACT-SO SAFETY PROCEDURES
+ACT-SO Science Safety Procedures